 We always knew something was off with the recommendations from the U.S. government to eat canned tuna.
 But we didn’t know just how off until we lifted up the boulder that is the FDA fish ranking system and found a lot of worms.

-You probably remember from being pregnant that you were advised to limit your tuna consumption.
+Those of you who were pregnant may remember that you were advised to limit your tuna consumption.
 That is because tuna contains moderate to high levels of mercury, a metal that once in water, is converted by microorganisms to methylmercury, a neurotoxin that builds up in fish and is known to cause brain damage.1 The most susceptible?
 Babies, fetuses in utero, and children.

-While the FDA deems canned light tuna safe, that recommendation is for children older than age 2.
-Solid Starts is the first to publish a comprehensive guide to fish for babies younger than age 2.
+While the FDA deems canned light tuna safe, that recommendation is for children older than age two.
 Why does this matter?
 Because the younger the baby is, the more susceptible they are to the cumulative damage of mercury.